What is the IRS Whistleblower Program?

 What is the IRS Whistleblower Office?

-The IRS has an official Whistleblower Office.
-The IRS Whistleblower Office is authorized to make the final award decisions on behalf of the IRS and Department of Treasury.
-IRS Office of the Whistleblower was created to provide a better framework for increasing whistleblower submissions.
-The IRS whistleblower laws can be considered best practices in this arena.
+The IRS has an official whistleblower office that is authorized to make the final award decisions on behalf of the IRS and Department of Treasury.
+The IRS Office of the Whistleblower was created in 2006 to provide a better framework for increasing whistleblower submissions.
+The current director is Lee D. Martin.

 “[is] responsible for assessing and analyzing incoming tips.
 After determining their degree of credibility, the case will be assigned to the appropriate IRS office for further investigation.”